yujiri8/yujiri.xyz/fiction/dialog_star_wars.md

 </div>

 However, the exchange is really out of place.
 It takes place in the heat of battle as a conversational island - indicating that the writer knew it was unbelievable, but just wanted to slip this joke in.
 And Anakin's question makes no sense even as a joke.
-Is he implying that it's normal for senators to look diplomatic solutions when caught in the heat of battle?
+Is he implying that it's normal for senators to look for diplomatic solutions when caught in the heat of battle?
 It would be a little funny if that were the case or if Padme had said something earlier about finding a diplomatic solution, but it's not and she didn't.

 ---